 I think this is what led me to make the crazy decision to move abroad for the first time at 16!

 Definitely one of my favourite other words for wanderlust and a firm favourite on Pinterest when you look for travel words.

 Someone who loves life deeply and lives it to the extreme.

 Someone I try to be.
-Take chances, take risks, and always choose the adventure.
+One that takes chances, takes risks, and always chooses the adventure.